TeodoraAlina/Cinephilia-Quiz/README.md

 # Cinephilia Quiz
 ## Milestone Project Two

 Cinephilia is an online quiz game made for people that have a special kind of love for movies.
 The user has 10 questions with 4 different options to choose from.
 The user has only 20 seconds to answer each question.
 The time is shown in the upper right corner of the quiz.
-If time has passed then the correct answer will be automatically be selected.
+If time has passed then the correct answer will automatically be selected.
 If the option selected was wrong, then the correct option will be shown as well.
 A question counter is shown in the bottom left corner of the quiz so that the user can find out how many questions are left.
-In the end of the quiz, The score of the user will apear.
+In the end of the quiz, the score of the user will appear.
 The user has the option to replay or to quit the quiz.
+***

 ## Demo